Making goals and accountabilities clear to your team is leadership job #1

 Goals and Accountabilities Matter

-Good managers create clarity; bad managers allow ambiguity, misalignment, and frustration.
+Good managers create clarity; bad managers allow strategic ambiguity, misalignment, and frustration.

 - Our own organizational alignment research found that goal clarity and commitment accounts for 31% of the difference between high and low performing teams.